revunix/TwitchRecorder/README.md

 - `.status`: Displays the current status of all monitored streams.
 - `.reload`: Reloads the configuration from the config file.
 - `.restart`: Restarts the bot.
+- `.recordings`: Lists all recorded streams with links to download.
 - `.help`: Shows a help message with available commands.

 ## Setup